Chaos of Particle Motion near the Black Hole with Quasi-topological Electromagnetism

-The above is the result of all our calculations about $\lambda$, $\kappa$ and $\gamma$ for these dyonic black holes in \meqref{case1} and \meqref{case2}.
-These calculations show that $\lambda =\kappa$ is universally established on the black hole outside horizon, ignoring certain errors, which means that the chaos bound of $\lambda \leq \kappa$ is satisfied. \\ However, when considering the near-horizon behavior of the black hole and expanding the correlation function to the second order, we find the case of $\gamma>0$, which indicates that there is a violation of the chaos bound.
-In order to examine this situation, we need do more general study about the second-order expansion of these black holes.
+The above are the results of all our calculations about $\lambda$, $\kappa$ and $\gamma$ for these dyonic black holes in \meqref{case1} and \meqref{case2}.
+These calculations show that $\lambda =\kappa$ is universally established on the black hole outside horizon, which means that the chaos bound of $\lambda \leq \kappa$ is satisfied. \\ However, when considering the near-horizon behavior of the black hole and expanding the correlation function to the second order, we find the case of $\gamma>0$, which indicates that there is a violation of the chaos bound.
+In order to examine this situation, we need to do more general study about the second-order expansion of these black holes.